Rice in a Bowl With Stuff on Top

 Katsudon is a fried pork cutlet on top of a bowl of rice.

 There’s a little more to it than that though.
-The fried pork cutlet is also simmered with onions and eggs before being placed on top of the rice.
+The tonkatsu (fried pork cutlet) is also simmered in a dashi and soy sauce broth with onions and eggs before being placed on top of the rice.

 It’s a sweet, salty, fried bowl of goodness.